httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that strings only use DQUOTE as a delimiter; single quotes do not delimit strings.
 Furthermore, only DQUOTE and "\\" can be escaped; other sequences MUST cause parsing to fail.

-Unicode is not directly supported in Structured Headers, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.
+Unicode is not directly supported in this document, because it causes a number of interoperability issues, and -- with few exceptions -- header values do not require it.

 When it is necessary for a field value to convey non-ASCII string content, binary content ({{binary}}) SHOULD be specified, along with a character encoding (preferably, UTF-8).